coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 Now that you know how to add metadata to existing events and create custom events, you might want to track events outside of a search driven component.
 You may think that tracking the rest of the solution is out of the scope of your search solution and you are not entirely wrong.
-However, sending the entire journey of the user to the Coveo Machine Learning engine will improve the [Recommendation Feature](https://developers.coveo.com/x/aIskAg).
+However, sending the entire user journey to the Coveo Machine Learning engine will improve the [Recommendation Feature](https://developers.coveo.com/x/aIskAg).

 To track page visits, simply add the Coveo Page Views Analytics View rendering on each pages you want to track.
-Or you could reference the rendering directly in the layout of your pages the same way you added the global search box in the [first part of this series](http://source.coveo.com/2016/12/07/applying-site-search-best-practices-using-sitecore/).
+Alternatively, you could reference the rendering directly in the layout of your pages the same way you added the global search box in the [first part of this series](http://source.coveo.com/2016/12/07/applying-site-search-best-practices-using-sitecore/).

 You can find a detailed guide for the Page Views Analytics component [here](https://developers.coveo.com/x/9IYdAg).

-Additionally, it is highly recommended to send additional [context](https://developers.coveo.com/x/5AkvAg) to the Coveo Recommendation engine.
+Additionally, it is highly recommended to send [context](https://developers.coveo.com/x/5AkvAg) to the Coveo Recommendation engine.
 The context helps Coveo segment the users in order to provide items relevant to them.
 To do so, simply integrate the [User Context component](https://developers.coveo.com/x/1wkvAg) after the Page Views Analytics on all pages you wish to track.
-The component will give you a few context options by default such as the xDB pattern card of the user.
+The component will give you a few context options by default such as the user xDB pattern card.
 If needed, you can add to these options using the [UserContextPipeline](https://developers.coveo.com/x/5AkvAg).

 Keep in mind that sending a large amount of context can reduce the efficiency of the Coveo Recommendation engine.
 Try to send no more than 5 different contexts.